rdguez-mariano/rdguez-mariano.github.io/pages/sift-aid.md

 #### Testing on true matches from Affine-RootSIFT

 Lets investigate if those matches seen by Affine-RootSIFT and not seen by SIFT-AID are really AID's fault.
-For that, the following test bypasses the first stages of SIFT and manually selects precise SIFT keypoints in gaussian pyramids from the query and target images.
+For that, the following test bypasses the first stages of SIFT and manually selects precise SIFT keypoints in the respective Gaussian pyramids of the query and target images.
 These precise keypoints are the best possible choices that could have been found by the first stages of SIFT.

 Modify the following lines in *launch-ICIP19-test.py*